 - Unanimously agreed to recommend to messengers to the 2025 SBC annual meeting in Dallas to amend Article XIV of the SBC Constitution to specify that a two-thirds vote of messengers be required in two consecutive annual meetings to amend the Baptist Faith and Message 2000.

-- Unanimously declined to ask the SBC president to appoint a task force to amend or revise the Baptist Faith and Message 2000, and that churches and entities, acting autonomously, may choose to adopt confessional, doctrinal, or theological statements at their discretion.
+- Unanimously declined to ask the SBC president to appoint a task force to amend or revise the Baptist Faith and Message 2000, and that churches and entities, acting autonomously, may choose to adopt confessional, doctrinal or theological statements at their discretion.

-- Unanimously declined to recommend a proposed amendment to Article VI of the SBC Constitution asking entities to publish any conflict-of-interest policies related to them, and to inform messengers that the EC, in cooperation and collaboration with SBC entities, institutions, and commissions, is addressing conflict-of-interest and other issues by proposing changes and clarifications to the SBC Business and Financial Plan.
+- Unanimously declined to recommend a proposed amendment to Article VI of the SBC Constitution asking entities to publish any conflict-of-interest policies related to them and to inform messengers that the EC, in cooperation and collaboration with SBC entities, institutions and commissions, is addressing conflict-of-interest and other issues by proposing changes and clarifications to the SBC Business and Financial Plan.

-- Unanimously approved a recommendation to amend SBC Bylaw 15 regarding the Committee on Nominations, so that “any person elected to serve on any of the boards, institutions, commissions, the Executive Committee, or Convention standing committees shall affirm the Convention’s adopted statement of faith.”
+- Unanimously approved a recommendation to amend SBC Bylaw 15 regarding the Committee on Nominations, so that “any person elected to serve on any of the boards, institutions, commissions, the Executive Committee or convention standing committees shall affirm the convention’s adopted statement of faith.”

 - Unanimously declined to ask messengers to change governing documents to require entities to report on actions taken on messenger-approved recommendations from work groups or task forces.
-Instead, the EC will inform messengers that SBC Bylaw 26B provides guidelines for entities and states that, “On all matters referred by the Convention, entities shall respond in writing at the close of their report in the Book of Reports and Annual…”, and that the EC will adjust its administrative practices to ensure all entities are informed of all Convention actions, not just referred motions, and the entities will publish the responses to those actions in the Book of Reports.
+Instead, the EC will inform messengers that SBC Bylaw 26B provides guidelines for entities and states that, “On all matters referred by the Convention, entities shall respond in writing at the close of their report in the Book of Reports and Annual…”, and that the EC will adjust its administrative practices to ensure all entities are informed of all convention actions, not just referred motions, and the entities will publish the responses to those actions in the Book of Reports.

 Events and strategic planning